tkaeophian/db-migrator-sample/README.md

 ALTER TABLE Customers ADD IsActive bit;
 ```

-PS - The solution tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date.
-The migration data are stored in dbo.SchemaVersions
+PS - The migration data are stored in dbo.SchemaVersions

 ## Contributing
 We welcome contributions from the community!